 Like we mentioned above, the Bright Futures program awards a different amount of money to students who are attending a private, in-state college.

-When you attend a private school, awards are calculated on a per-hour bases (just like with the GSV scholars we talked about above).
-You'll have to do some simple math to figure out how much your award will be worth...and how much of your overall expenses it will cover.
+When you attend a private school, awards are calculated on a per-hour basis (just like with the GSV scholars we talked about above).
+You'll have to do some simple math to figure out how much your award will be worth...and how many of your overall expenses it will cover.

 Private School Award for FAS Students